splunk-soar-connectors/recordedfuture/README.md

 Four demo playbooks were released with the Recorded Future App for Phantom 2.0 to show how the actions in the app can be used.
-The playbooks are designed to operate on a Recorded Future App asset named "recorded-future" and Phantom SMTP asset named "smtp".
+The playbooks are designed to operate on a Recorded Future App asset named "recorded_future" and Phantom SMTP asset named "smtp".
 If the assets are named differently, the playbooks will be adjusted.
 The email address used for the alert emails is specified in the linked SMTP asset.